kpsdev1/The-Recipe-Blog/README.md

 - - -

 ### Delete Wine
-- When a user clicks on the **Delete** button on the **Wine details** page a bootstrap modal pops up in the center and ask the user to confirm.
+- When a user clicks on the **Delete** button on the **Wine Details** page a bootstrap modal pops up in the center and ask the user to confirm.
 - This Modal is practically the same as the Delete recipe modal.
 - After deleting the Wine a success message will be displayed at the top of the screen.